-Start rain preparations by clearing your drains and gutters.
-For example, if you’re facing three feet of rain, you want to make sure all of that water has somewhere to go.
+Start rain preparations by clearing your gutters, downspouts, and drains .
+If you’re facing a foot of rain, that’s nearly 12,000 gallons of water that will be falling on your roof.
 Clean up yard debris so that gutters function smoothly and rain is directed away from your foundation.
 You may also need to contact local officials to maintain storm drains in your neighborhood.

-Removing yard debris before a hurricane can help you reduce the chances that you’ll have a drainage clog in the midst of the storm.
+Removing yard debris before a hurricane can help you reduce the chances that you’ll have a drainage clog during the storm.
 More than just leaves and sticks, consider how heavy rains could take down tree limbs.
 Addressing large problems beforehand can help you avoid major roof damage during a storm.

 3. Prepare for Hurricane Winds

-The wide coastline of North Carolina makes the state especially susceptible to hurricane damage.
-When Hurricane Dorian made landfall in Cape Hatteras in 2019, there were sustained winds of more than 100 MPH, causing extensive damage.
+The long coastline of North Carolina makes the state especially susceptible to hurricane damage.
+When Hurricane Isaias made landfall in 2020, the shore near Wrightsville Beach had gusts between 85 and 99 mph, causing extensive damage.

-To prepare for high winds, start with the most breakable part of your structure – the windows.
-Covering your windows is an important preparation.
-Not only can a broken window result in significant damage to your belongings, but it can cause a tunnel effect where the wind could blow your home apart.
+To prepare for high winds, start with the most breakable part of your structure—the windows.
+Not only can a broken window result in significant damage to your belongings, but it can also cause a tunnel effect where the wind could blow your home apart.
 A sheet of 5/8” plywood is a common tactic, but there are also options such as permanently installed storm shutters.

-In addition to windows, doors can be vulnerable to wind damage.
-A garage door is a weak point, and if your garage door fails, the wind will likely cause your roof to fail.
+Doors are a weak point in your home and can be vulnerable to wind gusts.
+If your garage door fails, the wind will likely cause your roof to fail.
 Secure your home with a wind-load garage door or by retrofitting your existing garage door with a brace or hurricane shutter.

-Also prepare for wind by reinforcing your roof.
 Hurricane straps and ties can secure the joints and improve the stability of your structure.
-One of the strongest protections against wind is to use a system that anchors the roof, walls and foundation together to create a continuous load path.
+One of the strongest protections against wind damage is to use a system that anchors the roof, walls, and foundation together to create a continuous load path.

 4. Prepare for Hurricane Outages

-Often, the area of power outages extends far beyond the area that has the worst flood damage.
+Often, the area of power outages extends far beyond the parts of the state that have the worst flood damage.
 However, the worst effects can occur when there’s the combined impact of flooding during a power outage.
 To protect against these circumstances, it’s important to have backup power for your water management system.

-With a backup battery for your sump pump, it can keep pumping water out of your home even when the lights go out.
+After installing a backup battery, your sump pump can keep pumping water out of your home even when the lights go out.
 Many sump pumps have an integrated battery so you won’t have to worry about hook-ups or connections.
 During a flood, it can be a while before it’s safe to activate power lines or use a generator, but sump pump batteries are designed to function safely in wet conditions.

 Also, prepare the rest of your household for power outages.
 This includes having ice for perishable food and having a generator to run appliances after the immediate water threat has passed.